microsoft/AdaptiveCards/specs/DevSpecs/telemetry.md

 ## 1. Feature Dependencies
 ### 1.1 Dependencies on other features
-Because telemetry will be baked into the `Input.Rating` control as a result of the implementation of this design, this feature is inherently dependent on the `Input.Rating` control.
-Externally, this feature is dependent on the functionality of the 1DS SDK.
+This feature is dependent on the functionality of the 1DS SDK for sending data up through the Microsoft telemetry pipeline.

 ### 1.2 Other features' dependencies on this feature
 There are currently no other existing features that directly depend on this feature.
 However, future telemetry integration for other elements will be based on the design presented here.